I don’t know when my love for cats started. But I grew up in a home where animals are loved and treated like humans.

 - Help reduce symptoms of autism

-Cats And Oxytocin
+Cats And Oxytocin In Therapy

 According to Suzanne Northey, LMFT, “Pets are also great for mental health.
 That’s why so many professionals in the social service industry advocate the use of therapy dogs that go to visit residents in assisted living settings, and patients in skilled nursing facilities and hospitals.”

 Doctors have an explanation of why people with cats and other pets at home become healthier than they used to.
 The effectiveness of cat therapy is due to the buildup of healthy chemicals in the brain.

 Oxytocin, or the love hormone, is produced in the hypothalamus and is released into the bloodstream.
 According to Sally Nazari, PsyD, “Oxytocin is beneficial because it slows heart rate, lowers blood pressure, and helps prevent stress hormone production.
 Thus, increased levels of this hormone in the body can help people feel calmer and more at peace.”
 The same chemical is responsible for the mother-baby bonding, which is also a factor why a mother lactates when she gives birth.
 Cats release the same chemicals when we caress and bond with them.
 That’s how it contributes to therapy.

 As a matter of fact, a Japanese study even revealed that merely having eye contact with your cat enables it to raise its oxytocin level.
-That’s why oxytocin is now also known as the “taming molecule” as it allows us to bond with the members of other species.
+That’s why oxytocin is now also known as the “taming molecule” as it allow us to bond with the members of other species.

-That may have explained my grandparents’ long life, living happily to almost a hundred without being confined in a hospital.
+Cat therapy may have explained my grandparents’ long life, living happily to almost a hundred without being confined in a hospital.